Optimal Learning for Structured Bandits: Numerical Experiments

-where here we consider the distance function $d(x, x')=\abs{x-x'}$.
-Our DUSA policy can also be specialized to this class of convex bandit problems by considering its associated dual cone $\mc K_{\rm Lips}^\star=\cone(\mc P_{\rm Lips})^\star$.
-For the explicit characterization and derivation of this particular dual cone we defer the reader to Appendix \ref{sec:dual:running-examples}.
 We compare our algorithm with two algorithms proposed by \cite{pmlr-v35-magureanu14} and \cite{combes2017minimal}, named CKL-UCB and OSSB, which are tailored specifically for Bernoulli Lipschitz bandits.\footnote{Since the OSSB algorithm of \cite{combes2017minimal}, when tailored to Bernoulli Lipschitz problem, is virtually identical to the OSLB algorithm of \cite{pmlr-v35-magureanu14}, here we do not consider OSLB separately.
 Both OSLB and OSSB solve in every round the specialized regret lower bound problem stated in Equation \eqref{eq:lipschitz:parametric-linear} to decide what arm to pull.} Note that OSSB solves in every round the specialized regret lower bound problem stated in Equation \eqref{eq:lipschitz:parametric-linear} to decide what arm to pull.
 We solve this resulting linear optimization problem using \texttt{Mosek}.
-The former CKL-UCB policy on the other hand is based on an upper confidence principle.
+The former CKL-UCB policy is based on an upper confidence principle.

-\textbf{Regret.} Figure \ref{fig:lips_bandit} shows a box plot of the normalized cumulative regret of DUSA, OSSB, and CKL-UCB.
+\textbf{Regret.} Figure \ref{fig:lips_bandit} shows a box plot of the normalized cumulative regret of DUSA, OSSB, and CKL-UCB over time.
 Each of these box plots depicts $750$ data points as we generate $150$ problem instances and we run each problem instance $5$ times.
 We again observe that the median normalized cumulative regret across all policies behave quite similar.
-The normalized cumulative regret of the DUSA is yet again more concentrated around its median than the cumulative regret of its two competitors.
+The normalized cumulative regret of the DUSA is yet again more concentrated around its median as compared to the normalized cumulative regret of its two competitors.